fmhoward/HistoXGAN/README.md

 )
 ```

-## Find Our Pre-trained Models
+## Find Additional Pre-trained Models
 We have trained HistoXGAN models with various foundation models (UNI, UNI2, HOPTIMUS0, CTRANSPATH, RETCCL) as feature extractors.
-Weights to these models can be found [here][https://zenodo.org/records/17161283].
+Weights to these models can be found <a href='https://zenodo.org/records/17161283'>on Zenodo at https://zenodo.org/records/17161283</a>.